hmerk/semanticHomeMenu/README.md

-  ['semanticHomeMenu_blinds', 'the string of your choice'], ['semanticHomeMenu_doors', 'the string of your choice'], ['semanticHomeMenu_windows', 'the string of your choice'], ['semanticHomeMenu_municipality', 'the string of your choice'] ]
+  ['semanticHomeMenu_blinds', 'the string of your choice'], ['semanticHomeMenu_doors', 'the string of your choice'], ['semanticHomeMenu_windows', 'the string of your choice'], ['semanticHomeMenu_municipality', 'the string of your choice']?
+  ['semanticHomeMenu_noMotion', 'the string of your choice'], ['semanticHomeMenu_motion', 'the string of your choice'], ['semanticHomeMenu_open', 'the string of your choice'], ['semanticHomeMenu_closed', 'the string of your choice'], ['semanticHomeMenu_alarm', 'the string of your choice'], ['semanticHomeMenu_ok', 'the string of your choice'], ['semanticHomeMenu_on', 'the string of your choice'], ['semanticHomeMenu_off', 'the string of your choice'], ]

 for (var x = 0; x < stringarray.length; x++) {